ebellocchia/bip_utils/README.md

 To use *ecdsa* for *secp256k1*, edit the file *bip_utils/ecc/conf.py* and set `USE_COINCURVE` to `False`.
 Then install with *pip*:

     pip install .

-**NOTES:**
-- if you are using an Apple M1, please make sure to update *coincurve* to version 17.0.0
-- in case of problems when building the *ed25519_blake2b* library, you can try one of the prebuilt wheels [here](https://github.com/ebellocchia/bip_utils/tree/master/libs_wheels)

 ## Test and Coverage